-I love that I have been able to answer so many questions and helped quite a few to turn their ideas or desires into reality over the years when they came to me, and that’s why for a dozen years now since I purchased the OBannonsLeap domain name I’ve wanted to make a blog where I could suggest solid resources and talk about some of these things in a practical and real-world kind of way.
+I love that I have been able to answer so many questions and helped quite a few to turn their ideas or desires into reality over the years when they came to me, and that’s why for a dozen-plus years now since I purchased the OBannonsLeap domain name I’ve wanted to make a blog where I could suggest solid resources and talk about some of these things in a practical and real-world kind of way.

 What do I mean by practical and real-world?

 Here comes my “kid from the streets of Pittsburgh” nature shining through, but hey that’s who I am.